What is a bounding pulse?

 If your bounding pulse is caused by a health condition such as hyperthyroidism or an arrhythmia, be sure to follow the health regimen your doctor recommends.
 This includes taking any medications that they have prescribed.

-you are overweight and experiencing bounding pulse, try to find healthy ways to lose weight and get in shape.
+If you are overweight and experiencing bounding pulse, try to find healthy ways to lose weight and get in shape.
 The Mayo Clinic suggests some fun, easy ways to work fitness into your schedule, such as:

 - taking your dog or the neighbor’s dog for a walk

 - using television time to be active by lifting weights, walking on the treadmill, or riding your exercise bike

 - doing chores such as mopping the floor, scrubbing the bathtub, mowing the lawn with a push mower, raking leaves, and digging in the garden

 - making fitness your family time such as riding bikes together, playing catch, walking, or running

 - starting a lunchtime walking group at work